Hypercontext/linkifyjs/docs/linkify-html.md

 title: linkify-html · Documentation
 ---

-Interface for replacing links with anchor tags within JavaScript strings containing HTML.
+`linkify-html` is an interface for replacing links with anchor tags within JavaScript strings containing HTML.

 #### Jump to